AnzenKodo/nixed/README.md

 - [Kitty](kitty)

 ## 🏁 Getting Started
+NixOS is baseline of Nixed so to use Nixed you have to install NixOS.
+- To Install NixOS go to [next step](#installing-nixos).
+- If you already installed NixOS then go to [second step](#installing-nixed).

 ### Installing NixOS
 - Download the ISO from the [NixOS website](https://nixos.org/download.html#download-nixos).
   (Recommended to download **Graphical ISO image** for Easiness)
 - Make a bootable USB drive, or CD.